suhlig/mscfiddle/README.md

 # Usage

-    1. $ `guard`
+    1. $ `bundle exec guard`
     1. $ `thin start`
     1. Open localhost:3000 in the browser
-    1. $ `touch doc/livereload.msc`

-Every subsequent save to an msc file will trigger a browser refresh.
+Every subsequent save to an msc file will trigger a browser refresh, e.g. after `touch doc/livereload.msc`.

-# MSC
+# Auto-Regenerating an MSC Chart

 A guard rule is set up to generate an SVG from each msc file in the root directory of this app like this: